survivejs/webpack-book/manuscript/extending/01_loaders.md

 );
 ```

 To implement the essential idea of *file-loader*, you have to do two things: emit the file and return path to it.
-You could implement it as below:
+You could apply it as below:

 **loaders/demo-loader.js**